HicResearch/TREEHOOSE/src/components/egress_app_frontend/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

->Note: This requires a __'.env.local'__ file in the frontend source code directory, which contains
+>Note: This requires a *.env.local* file in the frontend source code directory, which contains
 >all of the integration endpoints.
-The integration endpoints can be found under __Environment
+The integration endpoints can be found under *Environment
->variables in the Amplify management console__.
+>variables in the Amplify management console*.

 Format of the __'.env.local'__ file: